Seoul off the beaten path: 10 places to skip the crowds

 Set in the middle of a lush green area, you won’t miss the fancy Korean restaurants or cafes with a view.

-The village was founded in late 2014 when houses were built from scratch in an effort to increase the region’s tourist attractions.
+The village was founded in late 2014 when houses were built from scratch to increase the region’s tourist potential.

 One of the most popular cafes offering the most stunning views, but also a fancy restaurant on one of its floors is 1인1상.
 We were lucky to find a table by the window, and you might as well when you come in early.